Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Julian shrugged.
 "I dunno.
 They *do* grow up fast, though.
 Maybe that’s why?
 In fact if you were a Gao, you’d already be an adult.
 For them, that’s fifteen... in Gaoian years.
 So about twelve for us."

-"Must be nice…" Tristan muttered.
+"Must be nice..."
+Tristan muttered.

 Julian chuckled.
-"Let’s revisit that idea in a few years when you’re paying taxes…" he said, and glanced into the kitchen again, where Al had finally relented to allowing Xiù to slice the vegetables, and was bobbing and rocking around the place with a baby on each hip.
+"Let’s revisit that idea in a few years when you’re paying taxes..." he said, and glanced into the kitchen again, where Al had finally relented to allowing Xiù to slice the vegetables, and was bobbing and rocking around the place with a baby on each hip.
 She saw him watching, pulled a complicated eye-rolling face that Julian took as conveying fond tolerance for Xiù’s foibles, and smiled at him.

 He smiled back, and a kind of vague hugging gesture and a lift of his eyebrows asked the question *‘want me to hold them?’*

-She nodded, brought them through, deposited them in his arms, and then arched an eyebrow at the… *vigorous* chase scene on the TV.
+She nodded, brought them through, deposited them in his arms, and then arched an eyebrow at the... *vigorous* chase scene on the TV.
 The truck’s self-driving AI had decided she didn’t want the robot’s affections, and was doing her level best to escape while the robot pursued her in an unhurried way.
 It was like if Pepe le Pew was made of steel and weighed eighty thousand pounds.

 The sudden crashing heroics of an Emberpelt-like superhero blasting laser beams out of his whiskers added just the right level of Gaoian kitsch to really take it over the top.